-System description and role of the human operator: The sectorisation task is performed in a highly automated manner by an Al-based system.
-This system automatically observes the real-time data from all relevant ATM platforms, makes predictions on how and when to sectorise, and implements prediction results either as recommendations (to the human supervisor) or automatically installs the sectorisation plan and bypasses the human.
-The Al system can be considered a new tool supervised and evaluated by a human expert.
-The Al system communicates its decisions on an auxiliary display that, for example, visualises sector configurations on a map-like interface.
+System description and role of the human operator: The airspace design for capacity and flow management for operational scenarios in which the Lisbon FRA is restricted is performed in a highly automated manner by an Al-based system.
+This system automatically observes data from all relevant ATM platforms and makes predictions on how to organise the airspace in terms of routings and sectorisation, and implements results as recommendations to the human operator (e.g., ATC and FMP supervisors).

+The AI system can be considered as a new tool that is supervised and evaluated by a human expert.
+The AI system communicates its decisions on an auxiliary display that, for example, visualizes airspace configurations on a map-like interface.

-The role of the human operator (here, the ATC supervisor) is to evaluate the AI-based recommendations by requesting additional information and explanations, accepting or rejecting advisories, and nudging AI decisions in a different direction by manual interventions.
-All decisions and interactions will be logged, allowing the AI system to learn from human preferences continuously.
+The role of the human operator (here, the ATC and FMP supervisors) is to evaluate the AI-based recommendations by requesting additional information and explanations, accept or reject advisories, and nudge AI decisions in a different direction by manual interventions.
+All decisions and interactions will be logged, allowing the AI system to continuously learn from human preferences.

 Steps involved in the use case.
-The following steps are performed in the ATM sectorisation use case:
+The following steps are performed in the ATM Flow & Airspace management use case:

-- Definition and identification of the critical system parameters.
-Here, the relevant ATM system and contextual data needed for the sectorisation task are gathered from (various) digital ATM platforms and integrated into a coherent, time-stamped "feature space" that drives sectorisation predictions.
-Training and validation of the AI system are based on historical and synthetic/artificial data. - 2.
-Sectorisation implementation: Based on predicted traffic, environment, and staffing conditions, a sectorisation plan is predicted.
+- 1. Definition and identification of the critical system parameters.
+Here, the relevant ATM system and contextual data needed for the airspace structuring (i.e. routing and sectorisation) task are gathered from (various) digital ATM platforms and integrated into a coherent, time-stamped "feature space" that drive airspace structuring predictions.
+Training and validation of the AI system is based on historical and synthetic/artificial data. - 2.
+Airspace structuring implementation: Based on predicted traffic, airspace military activations, environment and staffing conditions, a minimum KEA routing plan and consequential sectorisation plan is predicted.
 The solution is presented to the human supervisor as a recommendation on an auxiliary interface.
-When the AI system acts at a lower level of automation, the human supervisor manually implements the sector plans.
-At higher levels of automation, the AI recommendations are executed based on "management by consent" (= AI implements only when the human accepts) or "management by exception" (= AI implements, unless the human vetoes).
-At the highest level of automation, the AI system automatically implements, and the human can only revise the system's decisions afterward.

-- Triggering sectorisation revisions: (Significant) changes in traffic loads, environment conditions, and staff availability can all trigger sectorisation revisions.
+When the AI system acts at a lower level of automation, the human supervisor manually implements the routes and sector plans.
+At higher levels of automation, the AI recommendations are executed on the basis of "management by consent" (= AI implements only when the human accepts) or "management by exception" (= AI implements, unless the human vetoes).
+At the highest level of automation, the AI system automatically implements, and the human can only revise system decision afterwards. - 3.
+Triggering airspace structuring revisions: (Significant) changes namely on military airspace activations & deactivations, as well as, traffic loads, environment conditions and staff availability can all trigger routing and sectorisation revisions.
 Parameters and thresholds warranting revisions will need to be defined and should be configurable for operational scenario generation. - 4.
-Human review and adjustment: Depending on the level of automation set for the AI system, the role of the human supervisor ranges from manually implementing a sectorisation plan to revising AI-implemented plans (see step 2).
+Tactical deviations implementation: Based on the operational conditions that lead to the steps 2&3 above, the Tactical Air Traffic Controller will reroute the traffic around the military activated areas, in order to balance the better KEA and sector capacity adherence. - 5.
+Human review and adjustment: Depending on the level of automation set for the AI system, the role of the human operator ranges from manually implementing a routing and sectorisation plan towards revising AI-implemented plans (see step 2).
 The human can consult additional information and explanations underpinning the AI's decisions on demand, which is expected to foster trust in and acceptance of the AI system.
-As all human interactions are recorded, data will become available on what type of explanation is used most frequently and how certain explanations impact the acceptance of AI decisions.
+As all human interactions will be recorded, data will become available for what type of explanation is used most frequently and how certain explanations impact the acceptance of AI decisions.
 Such data can be used to improve the combined human-AI team performance.